 Engaging the services of a PEO means that an employer’s company has a local legal entity or subsidiary in Ireland.
 This type of expansion–setting up a subsidiary–can be a lengthy process.
 Therefore, working with a PEO may be the best option if you already have a physical business presence in Ireland.
-Otherwise, seeking the services of an employer of record in Ireland may prove the better choice.
+Otherwise, partnering with an employer-of-record provider may prove the better choice.

 Compliance with local labor laws is one of the most important aspects of hiring foreign workers, and there are many laws and rules to know.
 Your EOR partner in Ireland manages things like employee contracts, appropriate wages, maximum working hours, required breaks, annual leave entitlement, and taxes, which takes a weight off the employer’s shoulders.
 Employers’ obligations in Ireland are extensive, and falling out of compliance can lead to heavy fines.